With Out Barriers:

 LGB&T Awareness and Trans Awareness Training:

 We regularly deliver tailored LGB&T awareness or Trans awareness training to a range of organisations.
 To date we have trained over 1,172 people from over 47 different organisations.
+Both our LGB&T Awareness and Trans Awareness training packages are CPD accredited.
 For more information, please see Training Packages

 ‘Link Up With Lancashire LGBT’ Events: